+Investment portfolios shall be allocated by UNF among Periodic Liquidity investments (Florida Prime and other), Long-Term Contingent Liquidity and Operating Reserves to meet anticipated and contingent liquidity needs.
 The investment portfolio shall be constructed in such manner as to provide sufficient liquidity to pay obligations as they come due.
-To the extent possible, an attempt will be made to match investment maturities with known cash needs and anticipated
+To the extent possible, an attempt will be made to match

-Recognizing that market value volatility is a function of maturity, the portfolio shall be maintained as a short-term maturity portfolio.
+Recognizing that market value volatility is a function of maturity, the portfolios shall be maintained as predominately short-term maturity portfolios.
 Additionally, it is recognized that proper diversification is considered a prudent investment approach.
 Specifically, the following restrictions apply in the management and investment of the University Portfolio:

-iii.
-The effective maturity of floating rate securities shall be considered the time until the next full reset of the coupon.
-The maximum effective duration of a floating rate security shall be five (5) years from the date of purchase.
+- The effective duration of floating rate securities shall be considered the time until the next full reset of the coupon.
+The maximum effective maturity of a floating rate security shall be five (5) years from the date of purchase.

-vi.
-In order to provide sufficient liquidity and stability of principal, at least 10% of the Fund shall have an effective duration of one year or less.
+- In order to provide sufficient liquidity and stability of principal for Contingent Liquidity and Operating Liquidity Reserves portfolios, at least 10% of each Fund shall have an effective duration of one year or less.

-viii.
-The Fund must maintain a total average quality rating of "AA" or higher.
+- The Funds must maintain a total average quality rating of "AA" or higher.